Yandex Cloud

 Where:

-• owner: Username of the owner that must be specified in the yandex_mdb_postgresql_user resource.
+• owner: Name of the user who will own the database, defined in the yandex_mdb_postgresql_user resource.

-• deletion_protection: DB deletion protection, true, false, or unspecified (inherits the value from the cluster).
+• deletion_protection: Database deletion protection.
+The possible values are true, false, or unspecified (inherits the value from the cluster).
 The default value is unspecified.

 The database name may contain Latin letters, numbers, underscores, and hyphens.
-The name may be up to 63 characters long.
-The names postgres, template0, and template1 are reserved for Managed Service for PostgreSQL.
-You cannot create databases with these names.
+The maximum name length is 63 characters.
+The names postgres, template0, and template1 are reserved for internal use by Managed Service for PostgreSQL.
+You cannot create databases using these names.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.